 - Brush your teeth twice a day (with a fluoride toothpaste).

 - Floss regularly to remove plaque from between teeth.
-Or use device such as a special brush or wooden or plastic pick recommended by a dental professional.
+Or use a device such as a special brush or wooden or plastic pick recommended by a dental professional.

 - Visit the dentist routinely for check-ups and professional cleaning.